FrankN88/MS2_University-Research-Group/TESTING.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the University Research Group and its main features.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable sticky navigation bar to go to the page of their choice.
-Underneath, there is xxxxxxxx.
+Underneath, there is an introductory jumbotron.
 Click [here](place_picture/gif_here)
-        2. The main features are immediately shown with xxxxxx.
+        2. The main features are immediately shown with a carousel and cards.
 Click [here](place_picture/gif_here)
-        3. The user has several options: click the link that redirects to the xxx, one of the links in the navbar or scroll down, where he will see the main features of the place together with a link to an impressive xxxx.
+        3. The user has several options: click the link that redirects to the "people page", one of the links in the navbar or scroll down, where cards will show the main features of the website.
 Click [here](place_picture/gif_here)

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content,research and researchers.